-The borrowing requirement includes £34m (external) borrowing over the next five years for the funding of Leisure Facilities, Gateway 44 project and Carlisle Southern Relief Road and this is to be paid for through a reduction in the Leisure contract fee, increased income and developer contributions.
+The borrowing requirement includes £34m borrowing over the next five years for the funding of the capital programme.
+The majority of the revenue cost of the borrowing is to be paid for through a reduction in the Leisure contract fee, increased income and developer contributions.